NixOS/nix.dev/source/tutorials/nix-language.md

 ### `inherit ...`

-With `inherit` one can assign values behind existing names to attributes with the same names.
+`inherit` is shorthand for assigning the value of a name from an existing scope to the same name in a nested scope.
 It is for convenience to avoid repeating the same name multiple times.

 Example: